 After inspiring millions to take up the fight to save the honey bee with his film Vanishing of the Bees, George began rescuing bees from circumstances where they might otherwise be exterminated.
 George is partnering with HoneyLove to create the Topanga BeeSanctuary which will provide a safe haven for rescued hives!

 Kendra Tarte (HoneyLove Office Manager)

-Writer, Editor, and Communications Specialist with a technical background in digital media, design, marketing, administration, and data analysis.
+Kendra is a solutions-oriented Administrator, CRM Consultant, and Marketing Communications professional with a strong technical background in digital media, design, and data analysis.
 You can find Kendra on Linkedin here.